-India’s tiger population rises to nearly 3,000 animals
+India’s tiger population rises to nearly 3,000

 The conflict between wildlife, confined to ever-shrinking forests and grasslands, and India’s human population is deadly.
 Government data show about one person is killed every day by tigers or elephants.

-Last week, some enraged villagers chased and killed a tigress with sticks after it killed a woman working in a farm in the northern Indian village of Khiri.
+Last week, some enraged villagers chased and killed a tiger with sticks after it killed a woman working in a farm in the northern Indian village of Khiri.
 The region is part of the Pilibhit Tiger Range, forest officer Vivek Tiwari said.

 Tiwari said the police have arrested four villagers.
-The area is nearly 350 kilometers (215 miles) east of New Delhi.
+The area is around 350 kilometers (215 miles) east of New Delhi.

-Wright said the government should not relax any protection measure and should avoid “huge linear intrusions, including highways, railways, electric power line and canals through protected areas as this leads to increased human-tiger conflict.”
+Wright said the government should not relax any protection measure and should avoid “huge linear intrusions, including highways, railways, electric power line and canals through protected areas, as this leads to increased human-tiger conflict.”

 India’s elephants and tigers are some of the most hunted animals in the country, sought for their ivory tusks or bones that are sold on the black market for use in unproven, traditional Chinese medicine.
 Elephants are also threatened by moving trains.